Aishwarya-U-R/SoarInc_E2EWebAutomation/README.md

 Playwright tests are also integrated to run in [CI](https://github.com/Aishwarya-U-R/SoarInc_E2EWebAutomation/actions/workflows/playwright.yml)

-The run once completed, produces playwright test report in HTML format (attached in artifact in same pipelinerun)
+The run once completed, produces playwright test report in HTML format (uploaded as artifact in same pipelinerun)